heseesz/type-test/replit.md

-# Teto-Egen Personality Test Application
+# TypeTest - Personality Testing Platform

 ## Overview

-This is a Korean personality test application that determines whether users align with "Teto" or "Egen" personality types.
-The application is built as a full-stack web application with a React frontend and Express backend, featuring a clean, modern UI with shadcn/ui components and Tailwind CSS styling.
+TypeTest is a multilingual personality testing platform that hosts various psychological assessments.
+The flagship test is the Teto-Egen personality classification, originally a Korean dating and personality type system.
+The platform is designed to accommodate multiple tests with a scalable routing structure.
+Built as a full-stack web application with React frontend and Express backend, featuring a modern UI with shadcn/ui components and Tailwind CSS styling.

 ## System Architecture